 Ammoniacum, according to the Silphium entry in Wikipedia-”This species has been considered to have abortive and menstruation-inducing properties.
 The species has been suggested as a possible identity for the controversial silphium, a plant used as a spice and for various medical purposes in classical antiquity in the Mediterranean region.
 Among the many uses of silphium was promoting menstruation, and possibly contraceptive or abortifacient properties, which has been suggested to link it to Ferula.Wikipedia.

-For those who have an interest in the spiritual/esoteric aspects of this plant, I will mention that in my experience this resin can serve the same oracular functions today that it offered our ancestors.
+For those who have an interest in the spiritual/esoteric aspects of this resin, I will mention that in my experience, it can serve the same oracular functions today that it offered our ancestors.
 A piece the size of a lentil is all that is needed.
-From an Astrological point of view, I would associate it with Mercury.
+From an Astrological point of view, I would associate it with Mercury and the sign of Scorpio.